zombie/TypeScript-DOM-lib-generator/README.md

 It's recommended to first check which spec the wrong type belongs to.
 Say we are to update `IntersectionObserver` which belongs to [`Intersection Observer`](https://www.w3.org/TR/intersection-observer/) spec, and then we can do:

 1. First check we have the spec name `Intersection Observer` in `inputfiles/idlSources.json`.
 If not, add it.
-2. Run `npm run fetch-idl "Intersection Observer" && num run build && npm run baseline-accept`.
+2. Run `npm run fetch-idl "Intersection Observer" && npm run build && npm run baseline-accept`.

 If the above didn't fix the type issues, we can fix them via json files as a last resort.
 There are three json files that are typically used to alter the type generation: `addedTypes.json`, `overridingTypes.json`, and `removedTypes.json`.